Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 A beautiful Italian blend of wool and cotton

-The fabric is composed of 62% wool, 38% cotton comes from Duemilagori, an Italian supplier who spins and weaves in Italy.
+The fabric is made of 62% wool, 38% cotton and comes from Duemilagori, an Italian supplier who spins and weaves in Italy.

-Its particularity is that it is above all an outerwear fabric for trench coats and overcoats.
+Its special feature is that it is primarily an outerwear fabric for trench coats and overcoats.

-But when we tried it on a pair of pants, we found that the final result was exactly what we needed, with a beautiful texture of this twill.
+But when we tested it on a pair of pants, we found that the final result was exactly what we needed, with a nice texture to this twill.

 This wool and cotton blend is perfect for pants: